 The Memorial to Enslaved Laborers at the University of Virginia Opens in 2020

-The Memorial to Enslaved Laborers at UVA, a planning of which began during David J. Neuman’s tenure as Chief Planning Officer and Architect for the University of Virginia, was recently completed and is located next to Jefferson’s Academical Village.
+The Memorial to Enslaved Laborers at UVA, the planning of which began during David J. Neuman’s tenure as Chief Planning Officer and Architect for the University of Virginia, was completed in July 2020 and is located next to Jefferson’s Academical Village.
 This project is especially important as our nation becomes more engaged in correcting racial inequities, both past and present.
 This

 Below is an excerpt from the UVA President’s Commission on Slavery and the University.